 MSW, LCSW, RYT-200

 My name is Chrisula Tasiopoulos (she/her), and I'm a Licensed Clinical Social Worker in the State of New Jersey, and the Owner/Director of the practice.
 I earned my Master's Degree in Social Work from New York University, and have been practicing for close to 20 years.
-I am also an EMDR Certified Therapist.
+I am also an EMDR Certified Therapist, as well as an EMDR Consultant-in-Training.

 My experience has primarily been working with survivors of abuse and trauma, in particular sexual violence, domestic violence, and child abuse and neglect.
 I've worked in both non-profit organizations as well as group clinical practices.
 I have also been a part-time lecturer/professor for past five years at Rutgers, The State University of New Jersey for their graduate school of Social Work, teaching the course "Working With Survivors of Abuse and Trauma".
-I have also been an instructor for the Rutgers Institute for Families, and the National Association of Social Workers (NASW), of which I am a member.
+I have also been an instructor for the Rutgers Institute for Families, trainer for Rutgers' Research on Ending Violence, the National Association of Social Workers (NASW), of which I am a member, as well as the NJ Psychological Association.
 I am also a member of the International Society for Traumatic Stress Studies, and the EMDR International Association (EMDRIA).

 While my specialization is in the field of interpersonal trauma, I am able to treat a wide range of issues and concerns, including anxiety disorders, depression and other mood disorders, Post-Traumatic Stress Disorder (including Complex PTSD, Attachment Trauma, and Developmental Trauma), grief, loss, and bereavement, and life stage concerns, among others.